robert-westenberger/knowledgebase/computer-science/algorithms/algorithmic-problems/find-permutations.md

 First, loop through the array of numbers.
 At each iteration, add a number to the list, recurse with that list, and then backtrack by removing the just added item to the list.

 At each level of recursion, the same process is followed.
+If the same number has already been added, we continue and don't recurse further.